-- 1. The knowledge of each of the Uber Entities of the use by UberX Partners of motor vehicles to carry passengers for hire or reward is to be inferred from the fact that the Uber Entities combined to achieve the commencement and operation of UberX in each of the Australian States, as alleged in Part B. - 2.
-As to knowledge of UberX Partners' lack of any licence, permit or other authority under Division 5 of Part VI of that Act, the Plaintiff refers to paragraph 57 and the particulars thereto. - As to knowledge of UberX Partners' lack of driver accreditation, or appropriate driver accreditation, under s 166 of the Victorian Transport Act, the Plaintiff refers to the allegations in paragraph 57 and the particulars thereto. - 4.
+- The knowledge of each of the Uber Entities of the use by UberX Partners of motor vehicles to carry passengers for hire or reward is to be inferred from the fact that the Uber Entities combined to achieve the commencement and operation of UberX in each of the Australian States, as alleged in Part B, including the collection and retention of trip data as alleged in paragraph 47A. - 2.
+As to knowledge of UberX Partners' lack of any licence, permit or other authority under Division 5 of Part VI of that Act, the Plaintiff refers to paragraph 57 and the particulars thereto.

+- 3. As to knowledge of UberX Partners' lack of driver accreditation, or appropriate driver accreditation, under s 166 of the Victorian Transport Act, the Plaintiff refers to the allegations in paragraph 57 and the particulars thereto. - 4.
 Further particulars may be provided after discovery. - 73.
-At all material times from at least April 2014 to 31 October 2014, Uber Inc, Uber B.V., Rasier Operations and, further or alternatively, one or more of the other Uber Entities (except Rasier Pacific) aided, abetted, counselled or procured the commission of offences against ss 158(1) and 165 of the Victorian Transport Act as alleged in paragraphs 69 and 71: - (a) by reason of the matters referred to in the preceding paragraph and paragraph 57 concerning knowledge and intention; and - (b) by engaging in the following acts:

-Uber B.V. operating and making the Uber app available to Riders on the terms of the Rider Contract, which enabled Riders to request UberX from UberX Partners who did not satisfy the Compliance Requirements;
+At all material times from at least April 2014 to 31 October 2014, Uber Inc, Uber B.V., Rasier Operations and, further or alternatively, one or more of the other Uber Entities (except Rasier Pacific) aided, abetted, counselled or procured the commission of offences against ss 158(1) and 165 of the Victorian Transport Act as alleged in paragraphs 69 and 71: - (a) by reason of the matters referred to in the preceding paragraph and paragraph 57 concerning knowledge and intention; and - (b) by engaging in the following acts: - Uber B.V. operating and making the Uber app available to Riders on the terms of the Rider Contract, which enabled Riders to request UberX from UberX Partners who did not satisfy the Compliance Requirements;